 This refers to recent sales of similar properties in the surrounding area.
 This information provides insight into the current market value of the evaluated property.

-The property’s condition considers any repairs or improvements that might be needed.
-Surveyors will examine the property’s overall condition, including the structure, plumbing, electrical systems, and any cosmetic updates it may require.
+This includes any needed repairs or improvements.
+Surveyors will examine the property’s overall condition, including the structure, plumbing, and electrical systems, and any cosmetic updates it may require.

 The Capitalisation Rate (CP) Calculation

-By using these factors, surveyors can determine the fair sale price for a unit by working backwards from comparable sales and factoring in condition and rental income.
-This calculation is known as the capitalisation rate or cap rate (CR), and it’s a crucial tool for assessing whether an investment will deliver solid returns.
+Surveyors can determine the fair sale price for a unit by working backwards from comparable sales and factoring in condition and rental income.
+This calculation is known as the capitalisation rate or cap rate (CR), and it’s an important tool for assessing whether an investment will deliver solid returns.

 Capitalisation Rate = [Net Operating or Rental Income / Current Market Value of the Property] x 100%